Issak

-Issak (イサック, Isakku) is a Japanese manga series written by Shinji Makari and illustrated by Double-S. It has been serialized in Kodansha's Monthly Afternoon since January 2017.
+Issak (イサック, Isakku) is a Japanese manga series written by Shinji Makari and illustrated by Double-S. It was serialized in Kodansha's seinen manga magazine Monthly Afternoon from January 2017 to April 2025, with its chapters collected in 19 tankōbon volumes.

 Publication

-Issak is written by Shinji Makari and illustrated by Double-S. The series began in Kodansha's Monthly Afternoon on January 25, 2017.
-Kodansha has collected its chapters into individual tankōbon volumes.
-The first volume was released on July 21, 2017.
-As of July 22, 2022, thirteen volumes have been released.
+Written by Shinji Makari and illustrated by Double-S, Issak was serialized in Kodansha's seinen manga magazine Monthly Afternoon from January 25, 2017, to April 24, 2025.
+Kodansha collected its chapters in nineteen tankōbon volumes, released from July 21, 2017, to June 23, 2025.

-The manga is licensed in France by Ki-oon and in Spain by Norma Editorial.
+At San Diego Comic-Con 2023, Kodansha USA announced that they licensed the series for English digital publication.
+At San Diego Comic-Con 2024, Kodansha USA announced that they would begin releasing 2-in-1 print omnibus versions in Q2 2025.

-Volume list
+Volumes

 Reception

 Issak was one of the Jury Recommended Works at the 21st Japan Media Arts Festival in 2018.
 It won the Saito Takao Award 2019, established by manga artist Takao Saito and the Saito Takao Gekiga Cultural Foundation.
+The English translation by Kevin Steinbach was nominated for the Japan Society and Anime NYC's first American Manga Awards in the Best Translation category in 2024.